-This research was presented at the Postharvest 2024 conference in Rotorua, New Zealand, and highlights the importance of preharvest management in improving the postharvest performance of fruits like strawberries.
+This research was presented at the Postharvest 2024 Conference in Rotorua, New Zealand, underscoring the importance of preharvest management in improving postharvest performance in fruits like strawberries.

 Postharvest resilience strategies for strawberry: Unveiling the preharvest impact of glycine betaine and calcium formate on fruit quality and storability